The journey from idea, pen to paper, to publication.

 This is the first book I have published, so I am still a novice, and my experience is limited.
 However, if I were share any advice based on what I have learned so far, it would be this:

-- No matter which publication route you decide to take, engage reliable proof readers (more than one – don’t leave the task to a trusted friend, get objective support, preferably from more than one source) – we all have ‘blind spots’
+No matter which publication route you decide to take, engage reliable proof readers (don’t leave the task to a trusted friend, get objective support, preferably from more than one source) – we all have ‘blind spots’

 My leap of faith has brought many challenges but also many pleasant surprises and, as my publishing journey continues to unfold, I am sure there will be many interesting and exciting encounters, learning curves and revelations yet to transpire.